 There are many challenges in creating engaging compliance training but they can be overcome with the right technology.
 Interestingly, as a part of its research Towards Maturity asked L&D professionals how they hoped to develop their compliance training in the future.
 The answers fell into the following six broad categories.

-The 5app Digital Learning Hub can help contemporise your compliance training across all six of these areas by providing an easy to use platform in which you can tailor content for specific audiences and at low cost.
+5app can help contemporise your compliance training across all six of these areas by providing an easy-to-use platform in which you can tailor content for specific audiences and at low cost.

 2. Compliance Training: does it really work

 3. The 2015 Ethics and Compliance Training Benchmark Report, Navex Global